Cinnamon vs Canela: Key Differences, Uses, and Health Benefits Explained

 Proper Storage Tips

-• Airtight Containers: Store in glass jars or sealed plastic bags away from heat and sunlight.
+• Airtight Containers: Store in glass jars away from heat and sunlight.

-• Dry Environment: Humidity can cause clumping and mold.
-Keep them in a cool, dry place like a spice drawer.
+• Dry Environment: Prevents clumping and mold; keep in cool, dark spice drawer.

 Spice Rack with Jars of Cinnamon and Canela